GaelTikeng/iphone-calculator/README.md

 # iphone calculator
 ## About
-iphone calculator is a app that perfonrms basic operations like:
+iphone calculator is an app that perfonrms basic operations like:
 * Addition
 * Multiplication
 * Division
 * Subtraction
 * Percentages
 ## How it works
 The user have to input the calculation he wants and click "=" button to avaluate the operation.
 The operation and the results are displayed on the on a screen.
 ## Built with
 This app is built with HTML, CSS, and JavaScript.